MundoAndino Home : Andes Argentina Guide at MundoAndino

 History

-Before the Spanish conquest a few different tribes lived in the region now called Cordoba Province, most notably the Comechingones and Sanavirones.
+Before the Spanish conquista the region now called Cordoba Province was inhabited by indigenous groups, most notably the Comechingones and Sanavirones.

 Once settled in Alto Peru, the Spaniards searched for a route to the Rio de la Plata port in the Atlantic Ocean to transport the Peruvian gold and silver to Europe.

-Cordoba de la Nueva Andalucia (nowadays Cordoba) was founded as a middle point on that route on July 6, 1573 by Jeronimo Luis de Cabrera.
+Cordoba de la Nueva Andalucia (nowadays the city of Cordoba) was founded as a middle point on that route on July 6, 1573 by Jeronimo Luis de Cabrera.

-The Colegio Convictorio de Nuestra Senora de Monserrat, founded by the Jesuits in 1599, became the National University of Cordoba in 1622, being the first one in Argentina.
-The city continued growing as an important cultural center supported by the traffic of precious metals from Peru.
+The Colegio Convictorio de Nuestra Senora de Monserrat was founded by the Jesuits in 1599, followed by the National University of Cordoba, Argentina's first university, in 1622.
+The city continued to grow as an important cultural center, supported by the trade of precious metals from Peru.
 In 1761 a printing press was installed in the University.

 In 1783, seven years after the consolidation of the Viceroyalty of the Rio de la Plata, the Intendency of Cordoba became the capital of what now includes the La Rioja, Mendoza, San Juan and San Luis Province, dividing the former Tucuman Intendency in two.
 Rafael de Sobremonte was its first governor, when Cordoba City had 38,800 inhabitants.